Government Funded Drug and Alcohol Rehab Centers

 Treatment of alcohol or drug addiction can seem overwhelming, and the journey to sobriety can seem all but impossible.
-A stay in a qualified rehab facility is one strategy for long-term success, yet the cost of a stay in rehab can be out of reach for those with low incomes and/or no insurance.
-If you feel like rehab is the right move for you but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.
+A stay in a qualified rehab facility is one strategy for long-term success, yet the cost of a stay in an inpatient rehab can be out of reach for those with low incomes and/or no insurance.
+If you feel like rehabilitation is the right move for you but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.

 Advantages of Government-Funded Rehab Centers